TEMPORARY STAFF REPRESENTATIVE (SR2)

 - excellent verbal communications, including experience designing and facilitating workshops or courses

 - proficiency with NationBuilder and other email platforms an asset

 - demonstrated ability to develop activists' skills and to maintain effective working relationships with union and community activists, coalition partners and political allies

 - an understanding of the goals and values of the labour movement

 Travel is required, therefore, applicants must hold a valid B.C.
 Driver’s licence.

 The BCGEU supports employment equity.
-Workers of colour, women, aboriginal workers, LGBTQ+ workers and workers with disabilities are encouraged to apply for positions with the BCGEU.
+Indigenous workers, workers of colour, women, 2SLGBTQI+ workers, and workers with disabilities are encouraged to apply for positions with the BCGEU.

 Resumes will be accepted by e-mail to: [email protected]